TCRAKN/Islamic-Prayer-Times-Display-ESP32/README.md

 The project uses JSON data from https://muwaqqit.com for prayer time data and Google for Geolocation.

-The project uses a readily-available ESP32 development board that includes a small TFT screen - TTGO T-Display, available from all the usual outlets.
+The TTGO T-Display is available from all the usual outlets.
 The standard 'shell' available makes a glaringly obvious omission - space for a battery!
 There are a number of freely-available .stl files for this board that incorporates space for a lithium battery. https://www.printables.com/model/817468-ttgo-t-display-cases/files